OxygenCobalt/Auxio/README.md

 - Modular, feature-based architecture
 - No rounded corners

-## To Come in the future:
+## To possibly come in the future:

-- Translations
 - Artist Images
 - Artist Songs
 - Black theme